gopiashokan/AI-Powered-Resume-Analyzer-and-LinkedIn-Scraper-with-Selenium/README.md

-# AI Resume Analyzer and LinkedIn Scraper using LLM
+# AI Resume Analyzer and LinkedIn Scraper using Generative AI

 **Introduction**